August 10, 2017 5 min read

 Thankfully, there are tons of items on this menu!

 Steamed vegetables: Vegetables are great at providing your body with much-needed B vitamins.
 B vitamins help your body break down fats, proteins, and carbs.
-Vegetables are also an amazing source of Vitamin D, an excellent gut anti-inflammatory.
+Vegetables are also an amazing source of vitamin D, an excellent gut anti-inflammatory.
 Steaming them is key as raw vegetable fiber can be a little too rough on weakened, leaky guts.

 Coconut: And we mean pretty much the entire coconut, including the oil (a natural anti-inflammatory), the meat, and the milk.
 Coconut contains a very specific type of saturated fat called lauric acid.
 Lauric acid has superb antifungal and antimicrobial capabilities, helping to keep your system free of bad bacteria.